Physical Education at Langley Mill

 PE is taught by following the National Curriculum through Amber Valley Schools Sports Partnership planning.
 This scheme is something that the whole school follow throughout the year.
 There is also a year plan that outlines each year groups sporting activities that year.
-The activities that each year group do are the same where possible, this allows for growth and progressions throughout their time at school.
-Students will learn a range of skills each year, this is then developed, nurtured and critiqued throughout the weeks to make sure they are secure and confident in skills learnt.
+The activities that each year group do are the same where possible: this allows for growth and progressions throughout their time at school.
+Students will learn a range of skills each year which are developed, nurtured and critiqued throughout the unit to make sure pupils are secure and confident in skills learnt.
 The hope for all students is that they develop an enjoyment for P.E where they feel safe and are able to grow in confidence.

 P.E sessions are planned around three main aspects: Do, think, and feel.
 These give the students the chance to understand their bodies and how they work, to help give them the guidance needed in correct techniques and to also give them a knowledge and understanding of the outside world of sports and the values that come with sports.